Graduating soon? One way to help your career prospects is to conduct informational interviews.

-Looking for real-world insights into a particular design or marketing job?
+Looking for real-world insights into a design or marketing job?
 While it's an underutilized approach, conducting informational interviews with successful creative professionals can help you in various ways.
 In addition to validating or dispelling what you've assumed about a particular job, these meetings enable you to expand your network and gain additional interview experience.

 Here are some tips on going about informational interviews the right way.